How refinancing your mortgage could help you save money, increase cash flow, and consolidate debt

 Your mortgage is one of the biggest financial commitments you’ll ever make.

 At the start of that commitment, you typically select the kind of mortgage that works best with where you are in life (and in your education career).
 But life is never static.
-Circumstances and financial situations change.
-Sometimes to the point of having to completely re-evaluate or even break your current mortgage commitment.
+Circumstances and financial situations change—sometimes to the point of having to completely re-evaluate or even break your current mortgage commitment.

 That’s when refinancing usually comes into play.

 With a mortgage refinance, you’re in effect ending one mortgage commitment and beginning another.
 That new mortgage comes with an entirely different set of terms, costs, and conditions.
 So while the road to refinancing may be paved with good intentions, if it’s done without a plan (or an understanding of how it will impact your finances in the long term), your decision to refinance might not actually be prudent.
+This is something to especially keep in mind should interest rates happen to be going up, rather than going down.

 So how do you ensure that a mortgage refinance actually works in your favour?